theenadayalank/website/src/contents/setup-reactjs-from-scratch/index.md

 ```

 _@babel/core_ - Mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript.
-_@babel/preset-env_ - @babel/preset-env allows you to use the latest JavaScript.
+_@babel/preset-env_ - It allows you to use the latest JavaScript.
 _@babel/preset-react_ - This package is a set of plugins used to support React.js specific features.
 _babel-loader_ - This package allows transpiling JavaScript files using Babel and webpack.